sst/sst/www/docs/constructs/KinesisStream.md

 });
 ```

 Note that, you can set the `defaultFunctionProps` while using the `function` per consumer.
 The `function` will just override the `defaultFunctionProps`.
-Except for the `environment` and the `permissions` properties, that will be merged.
+Except for the `environment`, the `layers`, and the `permissions` properties, that will be merged.

 ```js
 new KinesisStream(this, "Stream", {